Nicola Coughlan: Personal life

-Coughlan has been often recognised for her youthful looks.
 In January 2018, upon the airing of the first episodes of Derry Girls, social media became inundated with comments expressing shock at the then-31-year-old having been cast as a 16-year-old character.
 In April 2024, when aged 37 years, more such commentary appeared.
 Coughlan shared that she found the discourse about her age "funny"; she has never hidden her age, despite having been advised to do so.
 Coughlan shared that, prior to booking Derry Girls in her late 20s, some casting directors had refused to see her because she was "too old."

 In October 2017, in a now-deleted tweet, Coughlan shared that she had been teen-aged when she was told by an "older, respected director" that if she wanted to impress him in an acting competition, she should perform naked.
 Coughlan elaborated: "I was a kid, but no woman of any age should be spoken to that way by a man in a position of power, ever.
 Trust me, I have a lot worse stories than that."

 In 2018, while Coughlan was appearing on stage in The Prime of Miss Jean Brodie at London's Donmar Warehouse, she wrote a piece for The Guardian calling out the unfair scrutiny of women's bodies common in theatre criticism.
 The following year, she made headlines again for rebutting the Daily Mirrors comment on her 2019 British Academy Television Awards look: "Not the most flattering".
-She tweeted "I mean incorrect @DailyMirror I look smokin’, sorry bout it".
+She tweeted "I mean incorrect @DailyMirror I look smokin', sorry bout it".
 Following the 2021 Golden Globe Awards, she challenged other comments about her weight on Twitter.

 In June 2024, Coughlan responded to a comment calling her "very brave" for her intimacy scenes in season 3 of Bridgerton by stating: "You know, it is hard, because I think women with my body type – women with perfect breasts – we don't get to see ourselves on screen enough.
 I'm very proud as a member of the perfect breasts community.
 I hope you enjoy seeing them."
-In the same month, Coughlan rebuffed claims by Internet trolls that Bridgerton photoshopped her waist, clarifying, “If you wear corsetry for long enough, your body really molds to it."
+In the same month, Coughlan rebuffed claims by Internet trolls that Bridgerton photoshopped her waist, clarifying, "If you wear corsetry for long enough, your body really molds to it."